TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Koss Gallery Private Beach Bungalows

-Map of Samara, Costa Rica
+Map of Samara, Costa Rica.

-Map of Sámara locations mentioned above—courtesy of Google Earth
+Map of Sámara locations mentioned above — courtesy of Google Earth

 Otras Alquileres (Other Rentals)?

-Delicious fruits for a batido smoothie
+Delicious fruits for a batido smoothie in Samara.

-Strange and delicious fruits anytime—perfect for a refreshing batido smoothie.
+Strange and delicious fruits anytime — perfect for a refreshing batido smoothie.

 Comida Tipica

-Casado typical Costa Rican dish
+Casado is a typical Costa Rican dish.

-Casado, the typical dish that will grow on you.
+Casado is a typical dish that will grow on you.

 Learning Spanish in Sámara